DreamPolicy: A Unified World-model Policy for Scalable Humanoid Locomotion: Introduction

-Notably, the majority of these works struggle with generalization to various complex scenes.
-To better exploit the morphological advantages of humanoid robots and achieve more human-like and natural motion, recent approaches incorporate pre-trained models \cite{zhang2025flam, albaba2025nil} or human motion priors \cite{zhang2024whole, fu2024humanplus, he2024learning, jiang2024harmon} to guide policy learning.
+Notably, the majority of these works struggle with robust performance when facing combinations of complex scenes.
+To better exploit the morphological advantages of humanoid robots and achieve more human-like and natural motion, recent approaches incorporate pre-trained models \citep{zhang2025flam, albaba2025nil} or human motion priors \citep{zhuang2026deep, wu2026perceptive, zhang2024whole, fu2024humanplus, he2024learning, jiang2024harmon} to guide policy learning.
 These priors reduce the exploration burden in reinforcement learning and encourage the discovery of more feasible action spaces.
-However, how to generalize these capabilities to diverse challenge scenarios (e.g., slopes, gaps, uneven terrain) and external disturbances \cite{jenelten2019dynamic, radosavovic2024humanoid, wang2025beamdojo, zhuang2024humanoid, ren2025vb} remains an open challenge.
-Specifically, most learning-based approaches tend to overfit to specific training conditions (e.g., stair climbing, inclined surfaces \cite{gu2024advancing, long2024learninghumanoidlocomotionperceptive}), conduct task-related rewards, and are hindered by inefficient exploration due to algorithm-environment coupling.
-Moreover, policy distillation \cite{zhuang2023robot} aggregates specialized skills into a unified policy, but it inherits the brittleness of its constituent experts.
-Moreover, online distillation requires continuous interaction with costly simulators and struggles to generalize beyond curated training distributions.
-Hence, designing a unified policy capable of handling humanoid locomotion tasks across a variety of terrains is of exceptional importance.
+However, effectively leveraging these priors to handle diverse challenge scenarios (e.g., slopes, gaps, uneven terrain) and external disturbances \citep{jenelten2019dynamic, radosavovic2024humanoid, wang2025beamdojo, zhuang2024humanoid, ren2025vb} remains a significant hurdle.
+Specifically, most learning-based approaches tend to overfit to specific training conditions \citep{gu2024advancing, long2024learninghumanoidlocomotionperceptive} and rely on task-specific rewards that are difficult to tune for mixed environments.
+Furthermore, while policy distillation \cite{zhuang2023robot} aggregates specialized skills into a unified policy, it typically compresses diverse behaviors into a single mean representation, struggling to capture the complex, multi-modal distribution of motions required for mixed terrains.
+Consequently, online distillation methods fail to adapt to distributions outside their curated training sets.
+Hence, instead of seeking a "one-size-fits-all" policy, designing a data-driven framework capable of organically integrating terrain-conditioned motion priors through scalable data is of exceptional importance.